Wednesday, December 23, 2020

 Stores limit the number of people inside their stores.
 Restaurants have spaced their tables at least 6 feet apart.
 Many places of business have a shield or partitions to protect their employees.

-The flu season is just around the corner and the medical field is in a rush to come up with an anti-virus serum to give to the public to help prevent the further spread of the Coronavirus.
+The flu season is just around the corner, and the medical field is rushing to develop an anti-virus serum to distribute to the public and help prevent the further spread of the Coronavirus.

-We have missed so much of our annual Halloween parties, and Thanksgiving meals with family, and now Christmas is just around the corner.
+We have missed so much of our annual Halloween parties and Thanksgiving meals with family, and now Christmas is just around the corner.

 Our family get-togethers may be small this year.

-Hubby contracted the Coronavirus from a co-worker and I got it from him.
+Hubby contracted the Coronavirus from a co-worker, and I got it from him.
 We missed having a Thanksgiving meal with our families.

-In November I went to the Mountains with my cousin and aunt.
-We ate out a couple of times and did a little shopping but mostly we just enjoyed each other's company.
+In November, I went to the Mountains with my cousin and aunt.
+We ate out a couple of times and did a little shopping, but mostly, we just enjoyed each other's company.

 My dad fell and broke his hip and died shortly in November.